Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 Last updated on

-Considering ProductPlan for roadmaps and product management, but the pricing feels too crispy?
-You're not the only one.
+Considering ProductPlan for roadmaps and product management but can't find the pricing?
+Or maybe the quote you received feels too crisp? 😅

 Twitter illustration of complaints about ProductPlan being expensive.

-ProductPlan offers pay-per-seat pricing with four plans to choose from:
+ProductPlan offers (or used to offer) pay-per-seat pricing with three plans to choose from:

 Screenshot of ProductPlan's official pricing.

-Note: They used to have a monthly billing option in 2023, but currently all plans are only available in yearly billing.
+Note: They used to have a monthly billing option in 2023 but changed to only yearly billing.

 Like all other plans, the first plan includes unlimited roadmaps & viewers.
 Here's everything else you get: